Search for n-nbar oscillation in Super-Kamiokande: Analysis

-Application of the event selection criteria (a)-(d) yielded 24 candidate events, a detection efficiency of 12.1\% from the remaining $n-\bar{n}$ MC events in the final sample, and 24.1 background events as estimated for the 1489 days of Super-K I. Final event samples are displayed as scattered dots inside of the box-shaped scatterplots that apply criteria (c) and (d) in Figure.~\ref{figure:scatter}.
-Of the remaining background: 57.8\% comes from multi-hadron production by Deep Inelastic Scattering (DIS), 31.4\% from single pion production via resonances, and 5.5\% from single $\eta$ and $K$ meson production via resonances.
-The remaining 5.2\% of the background results from Charged Current (CC), Quasi-Elastic (QE) scattering and Neutral Current (NC) elastic scattering accompanied by energetic knocked-out nucleons in the water.
+Application of the event selection criteria (a)-(d) yielded 24 candidate events, a detection efficiency of 12.1\% from the remaining $n-\bar{n}$ MC events in the final sample, and 24.1 background events as estimated for the 1489 days of Super-Kamiokande-I. Final event samples are displayed as scattered dots inside of the box-shaped scatterplots that apply criteria (c)-(d) in Fig.~\ref{figure:scatter}.
+Of the remaining background, 57.8\% comes from multihadron production by deep inelastic scattering (DIS), 31.4\% from single pion production via resonances, and 5.5\% from single $\eta$ and $K$ meson production via resonances.
+The remaining 5.2\% of the background results from charged current (CC) quasielastic (QE) scattering and neutral current (NC) elastic scattering accompanied by energetic knocked-out nucleons in the water.